Kamenice nad Lipou: Administrative division

+Etymology

+The name Kamenice was transferred to the settlement from the Kamenice River.
+Kamenice is a common Czech name of watercourses, derived from the word kamenný (i.e. 'stony') and referring to the character of the river bed.
+To distinguish from other settlements with the same name, the settlement added nad Lipou (meaning 'upon a linden tree') into its name in honour of a linden tree planted in the castle garden in 1248.

 Geography

 Kamenice nad Lipou is located about 18 km southwest of Pelhřimov and 38 km west of Jihlava.
 It lies in the Křemešník Highlands.
 The highest point is at 682 m above sea level.
 The Kamenice River flows through the town.
 The area is rich in small fishponds.